cypherpunk-academy/2064/en/023_1913_Bullying.md

 Wilhelm frightened: "What is this?"
 He takes turns looking at both of them.
 His voice trembles slightly.
-The two men look back a little indifferently.
+The two men answer his look a indifferently.

 Wilhelm: "What do you want from me?"